Harding University Complaint Policy

 The two types of complaints that may only be filed by students are (1) Academic Grievances (complaints regarding such issues as grades, academic progression, or academic standing), and (2) Academic Integrity Appeals (faculty, staff and administrators can file a report for suspected violations of academic integrity and misconduct).

 In either of these two cases, do not use the formal complaint form.
 Please refer to the catalog for filing such complaints.

 B. Constituent Complaints

-Both students and non-students may file constituent complaints, including but not limited to issues regarding facilities, events, programs, and campus activities, using this form.
+Both students and non-students may file constituent complaints, including but not limited to issues regarding facilities, events, programs, and campus activities, using the formal complaint form.

 Formal complaints must be submitted in writing using the formal complaint form (also accessible at www.harding.edu/consumerinfo).
 Each submitted report will receive an email response to verify that the complaint has been received.
 If a matter submitted via the complaint form has not been attempted to be resolved informally, the complainant will be notified to follow the informal process first.
 Policies stated in the student, staff, and faculty handbooks will apply.

 Based on the complaint and information obtained through investigation, the responsible individual(s) will decide the facts surrounding the issue, determine the complaint’s validity, and attempt to resolve the matter.
 The complainant will receive written notification of the final decision.

 All formal complaints and the correspondence related to them shall be kept on file for a minimum of ten years, and will be made available to regional accrediting bodies upon request.